matloff/Rdsm/README.md

 At the end of a round, each thread will update the dataset with the imputations it found.
-However, it must first make sure all threads are done with their imputation processes; otherwise, this thread might write to some data while another thread is still using the old version of the dataset.
+However, it must first make sure all threads are done with their imputation processes; otherwise, this thread might write to the dataset while another thread is still using the old version of the dataset.
 This is accomplished by the barrier operation:

 ``` r